ajwills72/critical-thinking/docs/EvaluatingExperimentsInteractNotes.md

 assess whether your drug is effective, you need to compare against a placebo control.
 So, taking the drug versus taking the placebo.
 Rather than taking the drug versus not taking it.
-It is now widely believed that the effects of anti-depressant medication is almost entirely placebo.
+It is now widely believed that the effects of anti-depressant medication are almost entirely placebo.
 The question is harder to address, but no less important, for psychological treatments.